Tip!: Setting up and using a DVR or Live TV is a premium feature and requires an active Plex Pass subscription.

 - WinTV-quadHD: This device will show up as two dual-tuner devices.
 You can simply add it as two devices to a single Plex DVR to make use of all four tuners.

 - TVButler 100TC: Please verify TV Butler compatibility with the vendor.
-Some NASs such as WD EX2 and Seagate have experienced issues.
+Some NAS such as WD EX2 and Seagate have experienced issues.

-- NVIDIA SHIELD: Non-HDHomeRun tuners (i.e. USB tuners) require "SHIELD Experience Upgrade 5.2" firmware.
+- NVIDIA SHIELD: Non-HDHomeRun tuners (i.e. USB tuners) require "SHIELD Experience Upgrade 5.2" or newer firmware.

 - Windows: "WinTV 8" (for WinTV tuners) or "AVerMedia TVBox" (for AVerMedia tuners) software might conflict with Plex Media Server's use of the tuner.
 If you have issues tuning channels, please remove this software, install only the driver for your tuner, then attempt to scan channels again.